 Participants will be chosen at random to receive either the investigational medicine or the placebo, which looks just like the investigational medicine but does not contain active ingredients.
 Both the investigational medicine and the placebo are tablets taken orally twice daily.

-- Screening – The screening period can last up to four weeks and will evaluate interested individuals to make sure the study is a good match for them.
+- Screening – The screening period can last up to six weeks and will evaluate interested individuals to make sure the study is a good match for them.

 - Safety follow-up – The safety follow-up visit occurs four weeks after the last dose of the investigational medicine for participants who choose not to enter the open-label extension study.
 The purpose of this visit is to check on participants’ health after stopping the investigational medicine.

 Throughout the study, the study doctor may perform a number of tests and procedures, including but not limited to: